wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 Without knowing a token's decimal precision, Chain B cannot correctly mint the number of tokens when processing a transfer.
 For this reason, the Token Bridge requires an attestation for each token transfer.

-### Token + Message
+### Token Transfer with Message

 !!! note
     This VAA type is also referred to as a payload3 message or a Contract Controlled Transfer.

-The Token + Message data structure is identical to the token-only data structure with the addition of a `payload` field containing arbitrary bytes.
+The Token Transfer with Message data structure is identical to the token-only data structure with the addition of a `payload` field containing arbitrary bytes.
 In this arbitrary byte field, an app may include additional data in the transfer to inform some application-specific behavior.

 - `payload_id` ++"u8"++ -  the ID of the payload.
 This should be set to `3` for a token transfer with message
 - `amount` ++"u256"++ - amount of tokens being transferred